New scan aims to better detect liver tumors

 Summary

-This early study will test a special imaging agent that targets liver cancer cells.
-About 6 people with suspected or confirmed liver cancer will receive a low-dose radioactive tracer and then have a SPECT-CT scan.
-The goal is to see how the tracer moves through the body and whether it can help doctors see tumors more clearly for future diagnosis and treatment.
+This early study will test a special imaging agent that targets a protein found on liver cancer cells.
+Six people with suspected or confirmed liver cancer will receive a low-dose radioactive tracer and then have a SPECT-CT scan.
+The goal is to see how the tracer moves through the body and whether it can help doctors see tumors more clearly.
+This is a first step to see if the method is safe and could be used for future treatment.

 Disclaimer Read more